The Everyday Miracle of Milk

 It’s an amazing drink, but it’s also such a fixture in our lives that sometimes we risk taking it for granted.

-That’s the value of Journée mondiale du lait, which falls on June 1—a date set by the Food and Agricultural Organization of the United Nations to honor the importance of this essential global food and nutritious staple.
+That’s the value of World Milk Day, which falls on June 1—a date set by the Food and Agricultural Organization of the United Nations to honor the importance of this essential global food and nutritious staple.

 Our major product is fresh milk—the cold drink that people gulp from glasses and pour over breakfast cereal.
 Our milk is delivered to a coop where most of our milk is sold as fresh milk or cream and some of it even goes into bottles of Baileys Irish Cream.
 If you’ve ever sipped a tumbler of this delicious liqueur, it’s very possible you’ve enjoyed milk from our dairy farm.